cobleg/EnergyFinancialMarkets/Case-study.md

 3. Why did LNG netback prices fall between late-2018 and mid-2020? **(2 marks)**
     **Answer** falling LNG prices
+    [@pendleburyCurrentTrendsOperation2021]
+    Pendlebury, Russell, Meredith Mayes, Daniela Moraes, and Ryan Esplin.
+2021.
+“Current Trends in the Operation of East Coast Gas Markets and Next Steps in Enhancing the Gas Sector.”
+AEMC.
+2021. [https://www.aemc.gov.au/current-trends-operation-east-coast-gas-markets-and-next-steps-enhancing-gas-sector](https://www.aemc.gov.au/current-trends-operation-east-coast-gas-markets-and-next-steps-enhancing-gas-sector).

-4. Why have LNG netback prices risen since mid-2020? **(2 marks)**
+4. Why have LNG netback prices risen since mid-2020? **(2 marks)** **Key points**
+	- Russia-Ukraine conflict resulted in a reduction in availability of natural gas via the LNG market, pusing prices higher.
+	- NEM electricity generators are exposed to international LNG prices via the LNG netback pricing for domestic natural gas.
+In other words, domestic natural gas users in the NEM are competing with foreigners for Australian natural gas.
+[@murphyAustralianVotersWere2022]
+Murphy, Katharine.
+2022.
+“Australian Voters Were Betrayed on Energy Prices, but Not by Labor’s Budget.” _The Guardian: Australia News_, October 26, 2022. [https://www.theguardian.com/australia-news/2022/oct/26/australian-voters-betrayed-energy-prices-peter-dutton-labor-budget-anthony-albanese](https://www.theguardian.com/australia-news/2022/oct/26/australian-voters-betrayed-energy-prices-peter-dutton-labor-budget-anthony-albanese).
 5. Is the LNG forward curve (as shown above) in contango or backwardation?
 Why? **(2 marks)**